Xelon-coder/Sirius14_Blog/content/writeups/show-me-the-way.md

 {{</highlight>}}

-And we obtain : `ajniN eturB - EVE locotorp wolloF - denwp tidnaB SD` When reverse this result : `DS Bandit pwned - Follow protocol EVE - Brute Ninja`
+And we obtain : `ajniN eturB - EVE locotorp wolloF - denwp tidnaB SD`

+When reversing this result : `DS Bandit pwned - Follow protocol EVE - Brute Ninja`

 So flag is : __HACKDAY{EVE}__